LaunchCodeEducation/web-fundamentals/studios/fake-news/README.md

 If the site you are modifying was loaded over `https` and your image uses `http` then the image may not load properly.
 You should try to add `s` to the image protocol, and if that doesn't work, look for another image or modify a site that uses `http`.
 </aside>

-(Optional) Share your creation in the `#headline-news` channel on Slack, and see what others have created!
+(Optional) Share your creation in the `#fake-news` channel on Slack, and see what others have created!

 ### Resources